zkFold/zkfold-ethereum/README.md

 The user documentation contains the necessary information about the development of ZK smart contracts using zkFold Symbolic in application to Ethereum blockchain.

+### What is zkFold Symbolic?

+zkFold Symbolic is a subset of Haskell compilable to arithmetic circuits.
+It is, therefore, a high-level functional programming language that allows developers to harness the power of zero knowledge protocols for their trustless, decentralized, and privacy-preserving applications.
+It aims to reduce the barrier to entry in the development of zk-enhanced applications and smart contracts.

 ### Write your own circuit

 1) Read [documentation](https://docs.zkfold.io/) on writing circuits on zkFold Symbolic.